-University of Portland is a community committed to preventing and responding to violence effectively.
+The University of Portland is a community committed to preventing and responding to violence effectively.
 Green Dot is our prevention strategy which gives every one of us the opportunity to reduce power-based personal violence in our community and help keep each other safe.
-Want to learn more?
-Watch this 90-second video.
+To learn more about Green Dot, watch this 90-second video.
 To learn more about resources and support available to those impacted by

 At the surface, power-based personal violence can seem like an abstract concept.
 For some, acts like stalking, dating violence, sexual assault, and rape happen in movies or in faraway places on the news.
 But for others, these are acts of violence that have affected friends, family, or themselves.